• Skip to primary navigation

 While traveling throughout Italy, I saw Italians enjoying their colorful spritz cocktails on outdoor terraces with a side of nuts, or with a refreshing lunch/dinner!
 I imagine this spritz would be delightful alongside a refreshing Panzanella Salad, a Lavash Wrap or Summer Fruits covered with lime and tajin!

-As always, I love seeing your creations and hearing from you!
-If you try this French Basil & Lillet Spritz Recipe, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for a Basil Spritz, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Basil Spritz